for the .SH Domain and Sub-Domains.

 3. MANDATORY RULES FOR SECOND LEVEL DOMAINS.

 3.3 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
-There is no requirement for the nameserver to be physically located on The Island of Saint Helena.
+There is no requirement for the nameserver to be physically located on St Helena Island.
 There is no restriction on the IP address of these nameservers.

 4. MANDATORY RULES FOR THIRD LEVEL DOMAINS

-4.1 An applicant must be resident on The Island of Saint Helena.
+4.1 An applicant must be resident on St Helena Island.

 4.7 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
-At least one nameserver must be physically located on Ascension.
+At least one nameserver must be physically located on St Helena Island.
 There is no restriction on the IP address of these nameservers.

 Once an application has been approved a record will be created in NIC.SH's database where management of the zone is delegated to NIC.SH from which Web or NS records will be generated and loaded into NIC.SH's Register of Domain Names for the zone.